Code of Conduct

 - If they express interest in remaining a contributing member of the lines community, they will be re-granted posting privileges after one week.

 If, upon their return, the member does not demonstrate growth toward more empathetic communication (weighed by additional flags or other measures), this will be grounds for account termination.

 Lines’ purpose is not commerce or transactions.
 Lines intentionally does not have a space for transactions, business, or commerce; and lines is not to be used as a free “classifieds” or advertisement board.
 This means:

 - Do not register a lines account in any sort of attempt to sell, buy, or trade: items, services, group buys, jobs, or similar offers.
 Accounts that violate this rule will be deleted.

 - Do not attempt to buy, sell, trade, offer, or solicit: items, services, group buys, jobs, etc in any thread.
 All such posts will be removed, and may result in additional consequences.

 - Do not register or use a lines account to promote your (or your company’s) new, current, or upcoming commercial products, external web stores, paid services, Kickstarters, or crowdfunded projects; or to conduct product support.
 This is considered spam, and all such posts and accounts will be deleted.

 - Lines is not to be used as free advertising for personal or corporate commercial products.
 This is considered spam, and all such posts and accounts will be deleted.

 - Viral marketing of any kind is prohibited.

-Again, lines’ primary purpose is not commerce.
+Again, lines’ purpose is not commerce or transactions.